shmel4k/TLS/README.md

 to build:
 run ./build.sh

-(both executive files will be built)
+(both executive files will be built in the appropriate folders)

 Usage: ./server <portnum>